grey-sky-software/scribble/README.md

 The app depends on various environment variables at different stages.

-For local development, these variables are contained in the `docker/.env.development` file for the development environment, and `docker/.env.test` for the test environment.
+When running locally, these variables are contained in the `docker/.env.development` file for the development environment and `docker/.env.test` for the test environment.

 - `DATABASE_URL` - defines the URL that should be used to connect to the database. required.
 - `SMTP_HOST` - defines the host of the SMTP e-mail service used to allow the app to send e-mails. required if using e-mail.
-- `SMTP_PORT` - defines the post of the SMTP e-mail service used to allow the app to send e-mails. required if using e-mail.
+- `SMTP_PORT` - defines the port of the SMTP e-mail service used to allow the app to send e-mails. required if using e-mail.
 - `WEB_SESSIONS_SECRET` - secret used to encrypt session cookies. required if using session cookies.

 <br>